mittelmark/oowidgets/tutorial.md

 Once the package is loaded we can start with a few examples.

-## Inheritance
+## <a name="inheritance"> Inheritance</a>

 If we think about object oriented programming the first mechanism to learn is usually _inheritance_.
 Let's use this mechanism and create an extended version of a `ttk::button` which has as well a flash function.
-We use the method `oowidgets::widget` to create a new class and a Tcl command for this widget.
+We use the method `oowidgets::widget` to create a new class and a Tk command for this widget.
-Please note that the classname must contain at least one uppercase character to not interfere with the created Tcl command which will be all lowercase.
+Please note that the classname must contain at least one uppercase character to not interfere with the created Tk command which will be all lowercase.

-Here our code:
+Here is our code:

 ```{.tcl}
 namespace eval ::flash {}